MicrosoftLearning/resolve-github-security-alerts-lab-project/README.md

 ## ⚠️ Educational Use Only

 This project is intended **exclusively for educational purposes** and should **NOT** be used in production environments or as a model for production code.
-The codebase contains intentional security vulnerabilities designed for learning how to identify and resolve security issues using GitHub Copilot and GitHub Security features.
+The codebase contains intentional security vulnerabilities and is designed for a training environment.
+This project can be used in a course that teaches how to identify and resolve security issues (exposed secrets) using GitHub Copilot and GitHub Security features.

 ## Overview

-Contoso Order Processor is a realistic e-commerce order processing application that demonstrates common security vulnerabilities found in real-world applications.
-This project is designed as a training lab for developers learning to:
+Contoso Order Processor simulates an order processing application.
+The app can be used to help train developers on identifying and resolving GitHub Secret Scanning alerts using GitHub Copilot.
+This project can be used with training that covers the following developer security topics:

-- Identify exposed secrets using GitHub Secret Scanning
+- Using GitHub Secret Scanning to identify exposed secrets
-- Resolve security alerts using GitHub Copilot
+- Using GitHub Copilot to resolve security alerts
-- Implement secure configuration management practices
+- Implementing secure configuration management practices
-- Apply security best practices in .NET applications
+- Applying security best practices in .NET applications

 ## Application Features